snuhcs-course/swpp-2025-project-team-03/README.md

 # Create superuser (optional)
 python manage.py createsuperuser

+# Create initial sample data for testing (optional)
+python manage.py create_all

 # Run development server
 python manage.py runserver
 ```

+#### Step 3: Run Android Studio

+1. **Open the "Extended Controls" window of your selected virtual device.**

+2. **Go to "Microphone" and enable "Virtual microphone uses host audio input"**

+This allows the emulator to capture real voice input for testing.

+Now run the VoiceTutor app on the emulator, and it should operate properly.
 </details>

 ## Demo 3-(a): Teacher Screen